 Cruising along the river is such a relaxing and charming experience, it also allows a unique look at the University of Cambridge’s famous colleges including Kings, Trinity, Clares and St Johns.
 Having a guide also meant we got to learn a great deal about the university’s fascinating history.

 Visit King’s College Chapel –

 Without a doubt, the most famous of the attractions in Cambridge is Kings College Chapel.
-Taking over a century a build, it has the largest fan vault ceiling in the world. pair this with gorgeous stain glass windows and intricate carvings, and its really no surprise that the capel is said to be one of the best things to see in Cambridge!
+Taking over a century a build, it has the largest fan vault ceiling in the world. pair this with gorgeous stain glass windows and intricate carvings, and its really no surprise that visiting the chapel is said to be one of the best things to do in Cambridge!